RavenJF361/470L-Battleship/README.md

 # 470L-Battleship

-Battleship clone with using Verilog.
-Coded using the Xilinx: Vivado Design Suite
+Battleship clone coded using Verilog.
+Outputs signals from AvNet MiniZed unto external RGB LED's to recreate a smaller, hardware version of Battleship.
+Designed in Xilinx: Vivado Design Suite